Police called to Newshub's Auckland HQ, two taken into custody

-Authorities arrived at the Newshub premises on Flower St in Eden Terrace, central Auckland, after reports of a break-in.
+Authorities arrived at the Newshub premises on Flower St in Eden Terrace, central Auckland, shortly before 2.30am.

+Police confirmed this morning that two men - aged 42 and 21 - have been arrested and charged with being unlawfully in a building.

 A witness told the Herald at least two people were taken into custody and could be seen in the back of a police car outside the premises.